con1980/instacart_python/README.md

 # replace these prices with NaN values
 ords_prods_cust.loc[ords_prods_cust['prices'] >100, 'prices'] = np.nan
 ```
-After applying i will check if the prices are now in a reasonable range.
+After applying, check if the prices are now in a reasonable range.
 ```python
 #check if executed correctly
 ords_prods_cust['prices'].max()
 ```

 ### Derive variables
-Below you can find an example where i added a loyalty flag to the dataframe to evaluate the loyalty of the customer base to answer the question of customer loyalty
+Below an example where a loyalty flag was added to the dataframe to evaluate the loyalty of the customer base to answer the question of customer loyalty
 ```python
 #Group by user_id and apply transform function on order_number with max argument to find maximum orders
 #write in new column 'max_order'